tylervalentine/Kovacs-Little-Valentine-Final-Minecraft-Server/README.md

 bash start_command.sh
 ```

-To start the Minecraft server in Vagrant, enter the vm folder and type:
+##To start the Minecraft server in Vagrant, enter the vm folder and type:

 ```
 vagrant up
 ```

+Copy paste the IP from the last few lines of the vagrant setup process.
+Looks like #.tcp.ngrok.io:#####

-To start the Minecraft server using AWS Lightsail:
+##To start the Minecraft server using AWS Lightsail:
 ```
   1. Login into your AWS Account.
   2. Create a Lightsail instance using Ubuntu.